JiaenSuen/PANCAKE/README.md

 In this project, each node in the map represents a location such as a shop or supply station where various items can be acquired.
 A single node may offer multiple items, each with associated value and cost.
 This reflects real-world scenarios where one stop may fulfill several needs.
 The challenge lies in intelligently selecting which nodes to visit—and in what order—to optimize the path and fulfill all demands.

+To solve this, PANCAKE implements a variety of algorithmic strategies :
+    Basic algorithms